ctrueden/equilibrium/_pages/events/titanomachy.md

 ---
 title: The Titanomachy
-datestamp: -50000
+datestamp: 00-01-01
 when: "?"
 ---

-A legendary time in the distant past when the [Titans](../creatures/titans) are said to have been deposed by the [gods](../creatures/eternals).
+A legendary war in the distant past when the [Titans](../creatures/titans) are said to have been deposed by the [gods](../creatures/eternals).